wsmirnow/opencast_certbot/README.md

 --------------

 - `opencast_letsencrypt_email`
   - Email address for Let's Encrypt account (_required_)
   - This is used by Let's Encrypt to send certificate expiration warnings if necessary.
+- `opencast_certbot_deploy_hook`
+  - Command to run after certbot has updated certificate.
+The value is optional.
+    Already created certificates will not be updated.

 Dependencies
 ------------